-Description of Regalia Items
+Description of Regalia items

-- Hood – this hangs around your neck and down your back and the colour of the hood lining denotes the degree.
+- Hood – this hangs around your neck and down your back and the colour of the hood lining denotes the degree

 Only one hood is worn at a time, therefore if you are receiving two degrees, you should choose which hood you will wear at the ceremony.
-You will not need the second hood for formal purposes, but may still wish to hire this for photographs.
+While you do not need the second hood for ceremony itself, you may still wish to hire this for photographs.

 Regalia hire volunteers and graduation marshals will advise you on wearing your regalia correctly.

 If you are receiving a degree (including a doctoral degree) you need a trencher (or cap), gown, and hood.
 You must wear your gown and hood to the ceremony, and carry your trencher (or cap) until you have received your degree.

 Graduating with a Second or Postgraduate Degree

 If you are receiving a second or postgraduate degree, you wear the regalia appropriate to your new degree.
 As you will be capped again, you carry your trencher (or cap) until after you receive this degree.